theowenyoung/archive-actionsflow/docs/reference/2-api.md

 title: Actionsflow core API
 ---

-This document is for [npm actionsflow package](https://www.npmjs.com/package/actionsflow), you can use `actionsflow` by API or CLI.
+This document is for [npm Actionsflow package](https://www.npmjs.com/package/actionsflow), you can use `actionsflow` by API or CLI.

 Here is the Actionsflow core API docs, you can see [CLI docs at here](/docs/reference/3-cli.md)